NemoursResearch/N3C/docs/index.md

 nav_order: 1
 ---

-# Nemours N3C Documentation
+# Nemours/DE-CTR N3C Documentation

-Welcome to the Nemours documentation for the National COVID Cohort Collaborative (N3C).
+Welcome to the Nemours/DE-CTR documentation for the National COVID Cohort Collaborative (N3C).

 On this site you can find general information about the collaborative as well as site-specific information on data access and usage.